-Wireless Technology 802.11b 802.11g 802.11a Belkin Pre-N Speed 11Mbps 54Mbps 54Mbps 600% faster than standard 802.11g Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz and microwave ovens may interfere with 5GHz- uncrowded band Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11g Compatible with 802.11b Incompatible with 802.11b or 802.11g Compatible 802.11b or 802.11g Coverage Depends on interference - typically 100- 200 ft. indoors Depends on interference - typically 100- 200 ft. indoors Interference range is typically 50- 100 ft.
-Up to 800% wider coverage than standard 802.11g Advantage Mature-legacy technology Common - widespread use for Internet sharing Less interference- great for multimedia application Leading edge- best coverage and throughput
+Wireless Technology 802.11b G (802.11g) G Plus (802.11g with HSM) G Plus MIMO (802.11g with MIMO MRC) Belkin Pre-N (802.11g with True MIMO) beed 11Mbps link rate/baseline 5x faster than 802.11b 10x faster than 802.11b 10x faster than 802.11b 15x faster than 802.11b Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11g Compatible with 802.11b/g Compatible with 802.11b/g Compatible with 802.11b/g Compatible with 802.11g or 802.11b Coverage Typically 100-200 ft. indoors Up to 400 ft.
+Up to 700 ft.
+Up to 1,000 ft.
+Up to 1,400 ft.
+Advantage Mature-legacy technology Common - widespread use for Internet sharing Enhanced speed and coverage Better coverage and consistent speed at range Leading edge - best coverage and throughput www.belkin.com

-Distance and connection speeds will vary depending on your networking environment.
+^{}Distance and connection speeds will vary depending on your networking environment.